9dots/9dots.io-pages/OfflsfX.md

 The end tag is at the bottom because the contents of the body is the entire rest of the HTML.

 ### INDIVIDUALLY:
 Handout the Musical Mayhem worksheet.
-Using the knowledge gained from this lesson, students will complete this handout on their own.
+Students will work individually on translating this document into HTML.
 When they have finished they should check their answers with their neighbors.

 ### EXPLORE:
 Students will now type the translated HTML into codepen.io so that they can see how it builds a website.